Cardinals vs. Tigers Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has put up 36 hits with 12 doubles, four home runs and 17 walks.
-He has driven in 16 runs with three stolen bases.
+- Goldschmidt has 14 doubles, four home runs, 17 walks and 16 RBI (39 total hits).
+He's also swiped three bases.

 Goldschmidt Recent Games